-The arresting design developed out of a strong collaboration between the client and Modscape’s design team.
-Directed by the client’s proposed concept the team further refined and optimised the design while honouring the client’s desire to exploit the characteristics of modular construction.
+The arresting sustainable house design developed out of a strong collaboration between the client and Modscape’s design team.
+Directed by the client’s proposed concept, the team further refined and optimised the design while honouring the client’s desire to exploit the characteristics of modular design.

 On the ground level a sleek open plan kitchen and living area is punctuated by a aluminium spiral staircase that leads the occupier to a private retreat.
 Upstairs the master bedroom suite is oriented to take full advantage of the uninterrupted views across the bay.
 The views are further emphasised by the use of timber internally which draws the eye outside and beyond.

-Detached from the main building is a separate bedroom and ensuite module for the client to utilize as guest accommodation.
+Detached from the main building is a separate bedroom and ensuite module for the client to utilise as guest accommodation.